MrMijagi/subtitles-translator/README.md

 ___

-# presentations-translator
+# markdown-translator

-NOTE: It only works for .md presentations.

-I may not have included all html/markdown tags, so let me know about any issues you encounter :)
+I may not have included all html/markdown tags, so let me know about any issues you encounter :) (you can also just put missing tags inside the python script yourself)
-So far whitespace characters can be messed up so you have to manually add new lines (I'll update it when I have time).

 ---